neudesic/documentation-solution-centers/process/interviews/interview-values-developer.md

 2. **Share an example of how you were able to motivate a coworker, your peers or your team.**
 3. **You get a call from your manager saying your web application is having intermittent access problems.
 At first glance, it sounds like an issue with one of the VMs on the load balancer managed by the network team.
 How do you proceed?**
 4. **Tell me about a time when you worked with a colleague who was not doing their share of the work.
 How did you handle it?**
-5. **Define a &quot;great team&quot;.
+5. **Define a "Great Team".
+What are the central principals that will result in a "Great Team"?
 Feel free to use any analogy or team to explain the moving parts and what you think makes a team &quot;great&quot;**
+   - Listen for something similar to "Start together, Finish Together", treating a team as an atomic unit rather than individuals.
+   - Everone looking to elevate their teammates rather than themselves
+   - Looking for team success over individual success
+   - Putting the team in the best position to succeed by leaning into strengths and supporting eachother in our weaknesses, including teaching others to turn weaknesses into strengths (Or atleast no longer weaknesses)
+   - Great Communication between teammates
+6. **Tell me what an ideal leader looks like.**

 **Project Management (Senior/Team Lead)**

-6. **How do you determine if a task or project is at risk?**
+7. **How do you determine if a task or project is at risk?**
 Team leaders have a responsibility to communicate team goals.
 They must ensure work is completed by the deadline and at the quality level that&#39;s expected by upper management and customers.
 This question lets you see how Candidates monitor tasks and projects, identify issues and make certain the team is helping the company achieve its main goals.

 >**What to look for in an answer:**